 What are the differences?

 -It’s much cheaper and allows you to use common memory boards (DDR3 or DDR4 in the near future).

 -It has a built-in LiPo and stores your data for up to a year.

 -It still has an infinite R/W resource!

-Keep for updates!
+Keep for updates in ours blog!
 There are many interesting things ahead!